Kopernicus/Kopernicus/README.md

 2.)
 Numerous vetted bugfixes from bleeding edge.

+3.)
+Since we support more than one KSP version now, we have renamed this version tag to version USB-23 (USB stands for Universal Stable Build).

 New in major release (1.9.1)

 1.)
 Solarpanel.cfg fixes to support more third party solar panels with less work.